"Each generation thinks it has invented sex, Nuala, and is shocked and not a little displeased to discover that its predecessors enjoyed it too."

 - Subverted in Lawrence of Arabia.
 Set in the early 1900s, Lawrence is ashamed that he's a bastard (his father didn't marry his mother) and tries to conceal it, and his Arab friend is clearly initially uncomfortable with it.

 - Emmanuelle: Emmanuelle is told that monogamy is dead and is seduced in having sex with both men and women.

-- The Shadow in the North provides one example.
-When Sally's friends seem perfectly thrilled she's got knocked up outside marriage and don't even seem to worry this might be difficult for her.
+- The Shadow in the North provides one example, as Sally's friends seem perfectly thrilled she's got knocked up outside marriage and don't even seem to worry that this might be difficult for her.

 - However, in the next book, The Tiger in the Well, this turns into a huge problem for her when a fake husband turns up and hardly anybody is willing to believe Sally's side of the story.
 Possible Author's Saving Throw?